 Photo: Tippman98x/Shutterstock

-8 Cities To Celebrate Juneteenth Festivities This Year
+8 Cities to Celebrate Juneteenth Festivities This Year

-Taryn White
+by Taryn White Jun 16, 2026

-Though Juneteenth has been celebrated in the African-American community since 1866.
-The enactment of Juneteenth National Independence Day on June 17, 2021, provided national recognition and memorialized an important milestone in African-American history.
+Though Juneteenth has been celebrated in the African-American community since 1866, the enactment of Juneteenth National Independence Day on June 17, 2021, provided national recognition and memorialized an important milestone in African-American history.
 The date, June 19, 1865, when the last enslaved people in Texas were liberated, marks the effective end of American slavery.

 Through various community-focused events, the Juneteenth holiday enables the national dialogue on race to continue and offers another opportunity to celebrate Black history and culture.
 From music festivals to freedom walks, these eight cities host some of the nation’s finest Juneteenth events with the goal of uplifting the Black community and honoring the enduring pursuit of racial equality in the US.